 Where to stay in Bristol: Spend the night in a retro-style Airstream caravan at Brooks Guesthouse*.
 As well as regular rooms, the hotel has three luxuriously converted Airstreams on its roof.
-They vary in size from 16–20 foot long but all sleep two and come with en-suite shower rooms, seating areas, flatscreen TVs and views over Bristol’s skyline.
+They vary from 16–20 foot long but all sleep two and come with en-suite shower rooms, seating areas, flat-screen TVs and views of Bristol’s skyline.

 Day 4: Bristol > Manchester

 The next day, take the train north to Manchester.
-The journey takes just under 4 hours, departing Bristol Temple Meads at 09.34, changing in Gloucester and Birmingham New Street, and arriving into Manchester Piccadilly at 13.24.
-Then you have the afternoon and evening to explore Manchester, famous for its football, music scene and nightlife.
+The journey takes 3 hours 45 minutes, departing from Bristol Temple Meads at 09.39, changing in Gloucester and Birmingham New Street, and arriving into Manchester Piccadilly station at 13.23.

-Where to stay in Manchester: An old textile mill transformed into a 16-room boutique hotel, the Cow Hollow Hotel* has the Northern Quarter on its doorstep.
+Where to stay in Manchester: An old textile mill turned 16-room boutique hotel, the Cow Hollow Hotel* has the Northern Quarter on its doorstep.
 The décor mixes original industrial features with high-tech additions and a touch of Oriental style, and rooms come with free Netflix, milk and cookies before bed, and nightly free prosecco and antipasti.

 Day 5: Manchester > Liverpool